A complete guide to over 50s life insurance

 2. Fixed monthly premium

 With most over 50s plans, the premiums are fixed.
 ‘Fixed premiums’ means they never go up.
-If you take out a plan today for £10 a month, that is the amount you will continue to pay – the insurance company can’t suddenly increase your payments.
+If you take out a plan today for £10 a month, that is the amount you will continue to pay.
+The insurance company can’t suddenly increase your payments.

 There are some providers that may offer increasing premiums.
 This is called indexation.
-This means both the monthly premium and the payout can increase each year.
+This means both the monthly premium and the payout increase each year.
 It is important to be clear about premiums before you take out a plan.

 3. Guaranteed cash lump sum